 When shared, false information can take on a life of its own and have some serious consequences.
 It can lead to health scares, false accusations and potentially damaging hoax stories.
-Recently there has been a lot of this kind of false information about coronavirus.
-It’s not always easy to spot, so use the SHARE checklist to make sure that you don’t feed the beast.
+Recently there has been a lot of this kind of false information about coronavirus and the new vaccines designed to tackle it.
+It’s not always easy to spot, so use the SHARE checklist to make sure that you are not contributing to the spread of harmful content.

 A viral social media post circulated claimed that a Stanford University study found that you can check you don’t have coronavirus if you hold your breath for 10 seconds.
 Stanford University had to tweet to correct this false information.
 This advice is based on false assertions that medical sources have disproven.
 Always check the NHS website for the facts.